campusarena/campusarena.github.io/index.md

 ### Match Page

-Displays the match details like players, scores, and the scheduled time.
-After the match ends, a player can submit the results.
-Once submitted, the match is locked, and no more edits can be made.
-The player must wait for the opponent or an admin to verify and approve the results.
+Each match now has its own dedicated page, and players can check in before starting.
+After checking in, they can enter the match and report their score when it’s finished.
+Once results are submitted, the match becomes locked and can’t be changed.
+The player then waits for their opponent or an admin to review and approve the score.

 <img src="img/Screenshot_8-12-2025_163530_campusarena.vercel.app.jpeg" width="350" alt="Match Page">
 <img src="img/Screenshot_8-12-2025_163550_campusarena.vercel.app.jpeg" width="350" alt="Match Page">